 “Come!
 Whoever is thirsty, let him come; and whoever wishes, let him take the free gift of the water of life.”
 (Revelations 22:17 NIV) Amen

 Spiritualbridge.org is a valuable Christian website and online spiritual resource for Christians seeking guidance and help in their marriage, their relationships and community.
 We believe you have been called to a high and noble purpose: spreading the word of our Lord and Savior.
-Spiritualbridge.org is your bridge to a deeper, more fulfilling walk of faith.
-We offer Christians tips and helpful suggestions for improving your relationships with your spouse, your children, parents your community, and God, our spiritual Father.
+Spiritualbridge.org is a Holy site for a deeper, more fulfilling walk of faith.
+We offer Christians tips and helpful suggestions for improving relationships with a spouse, children, parents, community, and Jesus, our high Priest.

 Don’t let anxieties of a worldly nature steal the seed of love and hope that was planted within you through the receiving of God’s word into your life.
-Fortify your heart and mind with Christian articles that will strengthen and uplift you each day!
+Fortify your heart and mind with Christian articles centered on Christ that can strengthen and uplift you each day!

 You are Here